traveloka/greg-cal/README.md

 # Greg Cal

 A Collection of TypeScript utilities for implementing Gregorian Calendar.
-Fully-typed with additional JSDoc annotations for easy usage.
+Zero-dependency and fully-typed with additional JSDoc annotations for easy usage.

 # Installation